polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     -  Department : not set

-1. Click the **Directory + Subscription** icon (to the right of the Cloud Shell icon).
+1.  select the **Directory + Subscription** icon (to the right of the Cloud Shell icon).

-1. In the Directory + Subscription pane, in the Switch directory section, click the entry representing the Azure Active Directory tenant associated with the Azure Stack environment.
+1. In the Directory + Subscription pane, in the Switch directory section, select the entry representing the Azure Active Directory tenant associated with the Azure Stack environment.

-1. In the Azure portal, click the user name appearing in the upper right corner, click **Sign out**, and then close the web browser window.
+1. In the Azure portal, select the user name appearing in the upper right corner, select **Sign out**, and then close the web browser window.

 ### Task 2: Configure the existing Azure Stack Azure Active Directory tenant